Inside: Are you struggling with what aperture to use? This post provides two questions to help you decide.

 As a rule of thumb, use one aperture stop for every person in the photo.
 For 5 people, for example, choose at least f/5.

-If the people are on different planes, such as in rows, you may need to raise your f/stop number
+If the people are on different planes, such as in rows, you may need to raise your f/stop number more to get everyone in focus.

 The number of people in your photo is a good rule of thumb, but also remember to ask yourself…